 Different travel insurance companies are optimised for serving specific markets, e.g. family travel, adventure travel, senior travel, so it pays to shop around to see what the best deal is for you.

-If you are based in North America, you could use Travelex or try Yonder, which is a comparison and booking platform that has partnered with reputable travel insurance providers and makes it easy for you to find a policy that suits your specific needs.
+If you are based in North America, you could try Yonder, which is a comparison and booking platform that has partnered with reputable travel insurance providers and makes it easy for you to find a policy that suits your specific needs.

-In the UK, I suggest you take a look at Globelink, as they have updated their coverage to include Covid-19, or you could use a service like Confused.com or Compare The Market to find the best deals.
+If you live in the UK or EU, I suggest you take a look at Globelink, or you could use a service like Confused.com or Compare The Market to find the best deals.

-Many insurance companies typically excluded pandemics in their coverage and when the pandemic first hit, most wouldn’t cover pandemic-related costs for travel booked after mid-March 2020 as the coronavirus situation is a ‘known event’ under their terms and conditions.
+Many insurance companies typically excluded pandemics in their coverage and when the pandemic first hit, most wouldn’t cover pandemic-related costs for travel booked after mid-March 2020 as the coronavirus situation was classed as a ‘known event’ under their terms and conditions.

-Now that we’re more than a year into the pandemic, insurers have changed their stance to respond to travellers’ needs and will more than likely provide some kind of Covid cover.
+Now that the pandemic is no longer a global health emergency, insurers have changed their stance to respond to travellers’ needs and many now provide some kind of Covid cover.

 Also, in most cases, the emergency medical assistance part of your policy will cover you if you get sick, even with Covid-19, while travelling.
 This depends on you travelling in accordance with government advice.